-Stern Rubber Company's expertise in injection molding goes back as far as the process itself.
-Rubber injection molding rubber has its roots in the molding of plastics.
-In the 1960's, engineers developed a way to use the same principles in molding plastics to mold rubber, making rubber injection molding one of the most efficient rubber manufacturing processes.
-The rubber injection molding process works by significantly heating the rubber and using a very high pressure to inject the rubber compound in to the mold.
+Stern Rubber Company’s expertise in injection molding goes back as far as the process itself.
+Injection molding of rubber has its roots in the molding of plastics.
+In the 1960’s, engineers developed a way to use the same principles in molding plastics to mold rubber, making rubber injection molding one of the most efficient rubber manufacturing processes.
+The rubber injection molding process works significantly heating the rubber and using a very high pressure to inject the rubber compound in to the mold.

 Natural or synthetic rubbers (elastomers) are compounded with additives to meet design use specifications and/or ease of processing.
 The compounded rubber, more technically a thermo set elastomer (TSE) is generally fed in strips into the screw and barrel where it is warmed to temperatures approaching but below that of the rubber mold.